 Social Security Integration Coverage for SERS Members

-State Police Officer Retirement Benefits
+State Police Officer Retirement Benefits (For those who entered the PSP Academy before 1/1/2019)

 A fact sheet that includes up-to-date information on the number of SERS members, benefits, contributions, funded status, and more.